 Expanding the Field of

-Thanks to the generosity of the John Templeton Foundation, the Cultural Evolution Society is running a major new funding scheme to address big questions in the field of Cultural Evolution.
+Thanks to the generosity of the John Templeton Foundation, the Cultural Evolution Society is running a major funding scheme to address big questions in the field of Cultural Evolution.
 After all, how our cultures evolve (including how information is transmitted, how people make decisions, and the interaction with our biology) is a pressing issue in a world in which our cultural activities are causing rapid, and drastic, social and physical changes.

 Through this funding scheme, we aim to tackle early career obstacles, western-centrism, traditional disciplinary divides, and division of scientists and public policymakers – see here for details.
-These aims are embedded in the review process and opportunities for mentoring for those invited to the full application stage, as well as the co-produced Capacity-Building Courses and Capstone Conference we will run.
+These aims were embedded in the review process and opportunities for mentoring for those invited to the full application stage, as well as the co-produced Capacity-Building Courses and Capstone Conference we will run.

 - Variation in Creativity and Imagination

 - Applying Cultural Evolution to Enhance Global Human Futures